chas-academy/platinum-client/README.md

 Workspace settings found in .vscode/settings
 If you are not using vs code please add corresponding settings for your editor.
-it's alsow recomended to install the folowing plugins for vs code:
+It's alsow recomended to install the folowing plugins for vs code:

 ESLint
 Prettier
 Flow Language Suport

+These plugins allong with the workspace settings will help you to auto-format
+you code on save as well as gic you tipps on how to writ better code

 ## Flow

-to install flow on your machine write:
+To install flow on your machine write:
 `brew install flow` (for mac & linux)
 `npm install --global flow-bin` (for windows)

 ## Husky

-precommit-hook added which runs eslint to autoformat (if possible) before commit, if there are mistakes in the code that prettier can't correct, you will not be allowed to commit
+Precommit-hook added which runs eslint to autoformat (if possible) before commit.
+If there are mistakes in the code that prettier can't correct, you will not be allowed to commit